RudolphRiedel/USB_LIN/README.md

 ### Firmware
-The open source firmware for this project is here: TBD
+The open source firmware for this project is here: https://github.com/jgressmann/sllin